- Significantly increases chances of quitting smoking

-It also helps prevent nicotine from attaching to the receptors in the first place which means that if you do relapse and have a cigarette, the nicotine you inhale will have a less enjoyable effect.
+It also helps prevent nicotine from attaching to the receptors in the first place, so if you do relapse and have a cigarette, the nicotine you inhale will have a less enjoyable effect.

-The available evidence suggests that people taking Champix are up to three times more likely to successfully stop smoking than people who try to quit 'cold turkey'.
+Champix has been shown to increase the likelihood of successfully stopping smoking when compared to people who try to quit 'cold turkey'.
 Remember, you are more likely to quit smoking if you are motivated to stop.

-Common side effects of this medicine include nausea, headaches, abnormal dreams, difficulty sleeping, increased appetite, altered taste sensation, dry mouth, dizziness, tiredness and sleepiness, vomiting, constipation, diarrhoea, feeling bloated, indigestion and flatulence.
+Common side effects of this medicine include nausea (feeling sick), headaches, abnormal dreams, difficulty sleeping, increased appetite, altered taste sensation, dry mouth, dizziness, tiredness and sleepiness, vomiting, constipation, diarrhoea, feeling bloated, indigestion and flatulence.

 If you suffer from dizziness or sleepiness from taking Champix, you should not drive, operate machinery or engage in any other potentially hazardous activities until the symptoms pass.

-Rare side effects include heart attacks, hallucinations, changes in thinking or behaviour (such as aggression and irrational behaviour), depression and suicidal thoughts.
+In extreme cases, some people experience rare side effects.
+These can include heart attacks, hallucinations, changes in thinking or behaviour (such as aggression and irrational behaviour), depression and suicidal thoughts.

 If you become agitated, depressed or suicidal whilst taking Champix, you should stop your treatment and contact us via your online Patient Record.
-In an emergency you should visit your nearest accident and emergency department.
+In case of an emergency, go to your nearest A&E department.

 There are many ways to quit smoking.
 Nicotine replacement therapy is one way and involves the use of lozenges, patches, gums, sprays and inhalers to substitute nicotine.

 Another prescription medicine to help you quit smoking is Zyban (bupropion).
-Zyban is not available through Online Doctor as studies show it has more side effects than Champix and is not as effective.
+Zyban is not available through our service as studies show it has more side effects than Champix and is not as effective.